MathiasReker/svg-optimizer/README.md

 ### 1. **Create the Rule**

 Create a new **final class** in the `/src/Services/Rules` directory and implement the `SvgOptimizerRuleInterface`.
-This class will define the logic for your rule.
+This interface will define the logic for your rule.

 ### 2. **Write Tests**